cyberplanner/jobs/Sky(SNS).md

 * Getting a chance to work and learn the best practices of TDD and BDD in an agile work environment.

 ### WHY SHOULD SKY HIRE YOU?
-* I'm a good problem solver, and I truly enjoy the challenge of breaking down a problem and finding answers which can be applied in the real world.
+* I'm a good problem-solver, and I truly enjoy the challenge of breaking down a problem and finding answers which can be applied in the real world.
 I’m fixated on code craftsmanship and take pride in writing elegant, test-driven code.

 * I'm very passionate about working with Sky, I believe my passion will drive me to become the best developer I could be.